Jump to Section

 Accessing your library account

-How do I access My Library Account to renew an item that I’ve borrowed or view my past loan history?
+How do I access My Library Account to view my current or past loan history?

-How do I access My Library Account to renew an item that I’ve borrowed or view my past loan history?
+How do I access My Library Account to view my current or past loan history?

-The Overview page shows you at a glance, the loans and requests currently in your account.
-Click on Loans.
+The Overview page shows you the loans and requests currently in your account.

 Why am I unable to renew my loans in My Library Account?